xingstar97/Harvard_CS109/cs109a_hw0_web.md

 ```

-`np.sum` is a function that returns the sum of items in an iterable (i.e. a list or an array).
-Because python coerces `True` to 1 and `False` to 0, the effect of calling `np.sum` on the array of `True`s and `False`s will be to return the number of of `True`s in the array which is the same as the number of heads.

-**Question 2: The 12 Labors of Bernoullis**

-Now that we know how to run our coin flip experiment, we're interested in knowing what happens as we choose larger and larger number of coin flips.

 **2.1**.
 Run one experiment of flipping a coin 40 times storing the resulting sample in the variable `throws1`.
 What's the total proportion of heads?

-**2.2**.  **Replicate** the experiment in 2.1 storing the resulting sample  in the variable `throws2`.
-What's the proportion of heads?
-How does this result compare to that you obtained in question 2.1?

-**2.3**.
-Write a function  called `run_trials` that takes as input a list, called `n_flips`, of integers representing different values for the number of coin flips in a trial.
-For each element in the input list, `run_trials` should run the coin flip experiment with that number of flips and calculate the proportion of heads.
-The output of `run_trials` should be the list of calculated proportions.
-Store the output of calling `run_trials` in a list called `proportions`.

-**2.4**.
-Plot the results in 2.3.

-**2.5**.
-What's the appropriate observation about the result of running the coin flip experiment with larger and larger numbers of coin flips?
-Choose the appropriate one from the choices below.

-> A. Regardless of sample size the probability of in our experiment of observing heads is 0.5 so the proportion of heads observed in the coin-flip experiments will always be 0.5.
->
-> B. The proportions **fluctuate** about their long-run value of 0.5 (what you might expect if you tossed the coin an infinite amount of times), in accordance with the notion of a fair coin (which we encoded in our simulation by having `np.random.choice` choose between two possibilities with equal probability), with the fluctuations seeming to become much smaller as the number of trials increases.
->
-> C. The proportions **fluctuate** about their long-run value of 0.5 (what you might expect if you tossed the coin an infinite amount of times), in accordance with the notion of a fair coin (which we encoded in our simulation by having `np.random.choice` choose between two possibilities with equal probability), with the fluctuations constant regardless of the number of trials.

-**Answers**

-**2.1**